-Greenpeace visited the facilities in March and April 2002 and collected a sample of fly ash from each.
+Greenpeace visited the facilities in April and May 2002 and collected samples of fly ash.
 The analysis of these samples demonstrated that all samples were contaminated with a range of toxic and potentially toxic elements including arsenic, chromium, lead and mercury.